Our staff will respond to your query promptly and provide detailed information to your questions.

 This region, in the middle of the Aurora zone, is considered to be the best place on earth to see the Aurora Borealis.
 With its fresh, clean air and its practically permanent cloud-free sky the prerequisites in Abisko are optimal.
 More or less active northern lights can be seen almost every night, however, can never be guaranteed.

-*You will join 3 excursions (snowmobiling, dogsledding, Northern Lights experience) over the next 3 days (24-26DEC2018).
+You will join 3 excursions (snowmobiling, dogsledding, Northern Lights experience) over the next 3 days (24-26DEC2018).
 Please note that the schedule below is indicative only.
 Part of our group will have one excursion each day and part of our group will have the 3 excursions during 2 days (with one day free to explore the local area or relax in your cabin).
-During your free time, you have the option to go downhill skiing (depending on the snow levels), icefishing or more. *
+During your free time, you have the option to go downhill skiing (depending on the snow levels), ice climbing, snowshoeing or more.

 AccommodationCabins in Björkliden - one available with private outdoor jacuzzi.